Chetan-30/OnlineFoodOrderingSystem/README.md

 # OnlineFoodOrderingSystem

 FoodOrdering-React contains all the front-end part.

-FoodOrdering contains all the backend part.
+Food-Ordering contains all the backend part.